nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 - - Engineers use mangroves to absorb and slow down the impact of tsunami waves, reducing their destructive force when they reach the shore.

+- -  This natural **barrier helps balance the energy of the waves, making their impact less severe**.